KhronosGroup/glTF/extensions/Khronos/KHR_glsl_shader_versions/README.md

 ## Overview

-This extension allows a shader to specify GLSL shaders for different graphics APIs: OpenGL, OpenGL ES and Vulkan.
+This extension allows a glTF shader to specify GLSL shaders for different graphics APIs: OpenGL, OpenGL ES and Vulkan.

 ## Shader Extension

-Shaders specifically for OpenGL and OpenGL ES are defined by adding an `extensions` property to a glTF shader, and defining its `KHR_glsl_shader_versions` property.
+Graphics API specific shaders are defined by adding an `extensions` property to a glTF shader, and defining its `KHR_glsl_shader_versions` property.

 For example, the following defines a shader with URIs to GLSL source for OpenGL, OpenGL ES and Vulkan: